-You can also attend most council meetings, although usually you won’t be able to speak at them.
+You can also attend most council meetings, although usually you will not be able to speak at them.

 Many councils have a civic mayor or chairman of the council.
-They carry out ceremonial duties and chair meetings, but can’t make decisions about council business.
+They carry out ceremonial duties and chair meetings, but cannot make decisions about council business.